Amara Creates an Award-Winning Customer Experience to Bring Luxury Style to Homes

 “Direct mail,” says Freeman, “has expanded Amara’s reach, promoted our brand and relieved the pressure on our email campaigns to which only 40% of our customers subscribe during the checkout process.
 Today, we are using the inserts to reach the remaining 60% and it has made a difference.”
 Curran adds, “The logic that drives the content is improving and we are seeing great impact, especially in the areas of abandoned cart and abandoned browsing sessions.
 In the future, we will integrate QR codes for tracking, a concept that has recently gained traction since the iPhone can now scan a QR code with its internal camera rather than a third-party app.”

-Amara has enjoyed great success with its personalized customer service campaign and Freeman feels confident about the permanent role digital print has in the brand’s marketing strategy, especially as its second holiday shopping season approaches.
+Amara has enjoyed great success with its personalized campaign that maintained its award-winning customer experience, and Freeman feels confident about the permanent role digital print has in the brand’s marketing strategy, especially as its second holiday shopping season approaches.
 For Curran, the current production is poignant because as of Black Friday week—peak customer-acquisition time—they are two years into what is proving to be a highly successful pilot program.

 “Direct mail has expanded Amara’s reach, promoted our brand and relieved the pressure on our email campaigns to which only 40% of our customers subscribe during the checkout process.”